 EPA Chief Visits

-The recently appointed Environmental Protection Agency Administrator Lee Zeldin was also in the Los Angeles area Thursday, touring both fire zones.
+Lee Zeldin, the recently appointed administrator of the Environmental Protection Agency (EPA), was also in the Los Angeles area on Feb.
+6, touring both fire zones.

 “It’s impossible to fathom,” Zeldin told reporters after seeing the Eaton Fire devastation.
 “No American has ever seen anything like this ever before, and hopefully no American will ever have to see something like this ever again.”